sharu725/online-cv/README.md

 ![create gh-pages branch](http://blog.webjeda.com/images/create-gh-pages-branch.JPG)

 Now, go to settings and check the **Github Pages** section.
 You should see a URL where the blog is hosted.
+If not select a branch as source.

 Check out for more themes: [**Jekyll Themes**](http://blog.webjeda.com/jekyll-themes)